My packages and/or custom code for GNU Emacs

 Substitute is a set of commands that perform text replacement (i) throughout the buffer, (ii) limited to the current definition (per narrow-to-defun), (iii) from point to the end of the buffer, and (iv) from point to the beginning of the buffer.

-These substitutions are meant to be as quick as possible and, as such, differ from the standard query-replace (which I still use).
+These substitutions are meant to be as quick as possible and, as such, differ from the standard query-replace (which I still use when necessary).
 The provided commands prompt for substitute text and perform the substitution outright, without moving the point.

 Minibuffer Confines Transcended (mct.el)